robert17/iotf-rtd/docs/devices/libraries/java.rst

 Publish event using HTTP(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Apart from MQTT, the devices can publish events to IBM Internet of Things Foundation using HTTP(s) by following 3 simple steps,
+Apart from MQTT, the devices can publish events to the IoT Platform using HTTP(s) by following 3 simple steps,

 * Construct a DeviceClient instance using the properties file
 * Construct an event that needs to be published